 The University System of Maryland at Hagerstown (USMH) is a regional center located in Hagerstown, Maryland that supports programs from nine universities including Towson University, within the University System of Maryland.
 Students attend classes at USMH but are still considered students of their "home campus."
 In addition, employees at USMH can be affiliated with any of the nine universities.

-Please access the link: http://hagerstown.usmd.edu/about/campus/public-safety for the USMH Clery Act information.
+Please access the link: Safety & Campus Alerts | USMH (usmd.edu) for the USMH Clery Act information.

-20.02 Clery Act Statistics - University System of Maryland Hagerstown
+Clery Act Statistics - University System of Maryland Hagerstown